consoledotdev/home/content/browser-testing/crossbrowsertesting.md

 accessibility testing.

 When compared to other tools, network latency during live testing is high.
-Having to wait >1 seconds on average for each keystroke to appear on screen while typing is unreasonable and makes testing a tedious task.
+Having to wait >1 second on average for each keystroke to appear on screen while typing is unreasonable and makes testing a tedious task.
 This issue is even worse when using a tunnel or a proxy to test locally.
 During live testing, sound is available, but it has a low bitrate quality.